dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     git add <filename>
     git commit <filename>

-  replacing <filename> with the filename and removing the angle brackets<>.
+  Replacing <filename> with the filename and removing the angle brackets<>.

   A popup window will appear.
-Enter a description of this commit, using the editor the user selected when the Git account was set up.
+Enter a description about this commit, using the editor the user selected when the Git account was set up.
   Please refer to the
   `Git Setup <https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup>`_